Eww - Widgets for everyone!

 • timeout: duration timeout of the command.
 Default: "200ms"

-• onclick: string a command that get's run when the button is clicked
+• onclick: string command to run when the button is activated either by leftclicking or keyboard

-• onmiddleclick: string a command that get's run when the button is middleclicked
+• onmiddleclick: string command to run when the button is middleclicked

-• onrightclick: string a command that get's run when the button is rightclicked
+• onrightclick: string command to run when the button is rightclicked

 image